 Using svn to delete a file from your working copy deletes your local copy of the file, but it merely schedules the file to be deleted from the repository.
 When you commit, the file is deleted in the repository.

+'''

-''' $ svn delete myfile
+$ svn delete myfile

 D myfile

 $ svn commit -m "Deleted file 'myfile'."

 Deleting myfile

+Transmitting file data .

+Committed revision 14.

+'''

 Deleting a URL, however, is immediate, so you have to supply a log message: